NCIP/cacore-sdk-pre411/SDK4/README.txt

 	OBTAINING SUPPORT
 -------------------------------------------------------------------------------

-	The NCICB Application Support group can be contacted at:
+	The NCI CBIIT Application Support group can be contacted at:

 		http://ncicb.nci.nih.gov/NCICB/support
 		Telephone: 301-451-4384